apache/attic/process-howto.md

 You can use [`script/project2attic.py`](https://github.com/apache/comdev-projects/blob/trunk/scripts/project2attic.py) to prepare the update that you'll just need to review and commit.

-## 5. Get infra lock down project's resources
+## 5. Get Infra to lock down project resources

 Open an [Infrastructure Jira](https://issues.apache.org/jira/browse/INFRA) issue identifying the resources that need turning off/making read only.